simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 Now you'll want to know what the capabilities of this platform are so that you can begin to understand what kind of hardware you might need to build a real system.
 We can use the NuoDB SimpleDriver stress tool  to help us measure system performance.

-## Querying Data Using A ReST API with Node.js and D3
+## Step 4: Querying Data Using A ReST API with Node.js and D3

 The sample SQL queries are served by a web service written in Node.js.
 The code for this web service is provided in the repo.